sinry-d/Personal-Budget/README.md

 Grade 12 Computer Science Final Project

 Take a look at Personal Budget Video.mp4 to see a demo of the project!
-Execute the .jar file via the .bat file.
+Execute the .jar file via the .bat file to run the program.